Pinterest Inc. (PINS): A Technical Analysis

 PINS) stock’s latest price update

-Pinterest Inc. (NYSE: PINS)’s stock price has dropped by -1.60 in relation to previous closing price of 28.19.
-Nevertheless, the company has seen a loss of -0.86% in its stock price over the last five trading days.
+Pinterest Inc. (NYSE: PINS)’s stock price has soared by 0.42 in relation to previous closing price of 28.46.
+Nevertheless, the company has seen a gain of 1.17% in its stock price over the last five trading days.
 Barron’s reported on 04/06/23 that Pinterest Is Staging a Turnaround.
 Why the Stock Is a Buy.

 PINS’s Market Performance

-Pinterest Inc. (PINS) has experienced a -0.86% fall in stock performance for the past week, with a 17.10% rise in the past month, and a 6.94% rise in the past quarter.
-The volatility ratio for the week is 3.15%, and the volatility levels for the past 30 days are at 3.46% for PINS.
-The simple moving average for the last 20 days is 2.32% for PINS’s stock, with a simple moving average of 16.06% for the last 200 days.
+Pinterest Inc. (PINS) has experienced a 1.17% rise in stock performance for the past week, with a 14.18% rise in the past month, and a 8.09% rise in the past quarter.
+The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 3.29% for PINS.
+The simple moving average for the last 20 days is 4.23% for PINS’s stock, with a simple moving average of 19.23% for the last 200 days.

 Analysts’ Opinion of PINS